cjus/node-neo4j-presentation/presentation/teleprompt.md

 You can find a number of libraries on NPM which essential act as wrappers for [Neo's restful endpoints].

-In fact, I wrote a limited and highly opinionated Node library that facilitates working with Neo4j and optionally caching results using Redis.
+In fact, I wrote a limited and :opinionated: Node library that facilitates working with Neo4j and optionally caching results using Redis.

 You can find it on NPM under the name of Neo4j-redis.